techcompliant/TC-Specs/EDC.md

     Other bits are ignored by the display.
     ```
 - **0x0001**: CURSOR_ADDRESS
-    - Sets the cursor address to B.
+    - Sets the cursor address to the value of the parameter.
         - Line 0 always starts at 0x0000;
         - Line 1 always starts at 0x0080;
         - Line 2 always starts at 0x0100;